pgodschalk/dotfiles/README.md

 client, but I also use [GitButler](https://github.com/gitbutlerapp/gitbutler)'s virtual branch feature regularly when working on larger projects.

+Other than that,

+- [Dash](https://kapeli.com/dash) is my go-to documentation browser.
+- [DevPod](https://devpod.io) is running development environments when I need more juice than my MacBook Pro can provide.
+Sometimes I run said environment on my Windows machine.
+Though I'll also use plain old Codespaces every now and then.
+- [GitHub Desktop](https://desktop.github.com) is basically there to provide `gh`.
+- [OrbStack](https://orbstack.dev) runs my Docker containers, since Docker Desktop is just slow, and gets in my way a lot.
+Though Docker Desktop is still around on Windows.
+- [satyrn](https://satyrn.app) runs Jupyter notebooks.
+I'm eagerly waiting for them to add remote execution support, so I can run them on my DevPods.
+- [SnippetsLab](https://www.renfei.org/snippets-lab/) is where I keep my code snippets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built with